Injection Molded Part Quality

 Are Today's Injection Molded Parts Achieving Their Intended Physical Properties?

-The reciprocating screw is going on 60 years old, and while it is a design we have grown used to, some think it is also a design that too easily allows molders to abuse their material.
+The general purpose reciprocating screw is going on 60 years old, and while it is a design we have grown used to, some think it is also a design that too easily allows molders to abuse their material.
 Further, the consequences of such abuse can lead to parts falling out of spec, or outright product failure.

 Amazingly, for the majority of molded parts, the answer to the headline of this page is no. Many molders, unfortunately, disregard physical properties in molded parts.
 In many molding operations, the main concern is to fill the cavity, and the easiest way to do this is to increase melt temperature.
 This makes fill faster and easier; if the part flashes, pack and hold is adjusted.
 The problem is that increasing melt temperature has a myriad of consequences that are easily and often overlooked, or rarely considered:

 - Increased residence time

 - Mechanical or performance failure

 A physician named Walter Bortz wrote a book about aging called We Live Too Short and Die Too Long.
 In it he discusses the phenomenon of aging in human beings.
 One of his major points is that we fail to react collectively to the early signs of physical deterioration because the human body is so robust that symptoms do not appear until about 50% of our initial capabilities have been lost.
 Unfortunately, we go downhill very quickly once problems have become evident, and by the time 80% of our initial ability to function is gone, it is too late.